- How many openings are available each year and in which grades?

 Nursery through pre-kindergarten assessments take place on our campus in a group setting.
 The assessment is designed to evaluate developmental milestones that are appropriate for your child.
 It is not a diagnostic assessment.
 Admission assessments take place in January.

 Grades 3-4 applicants take sections of the ERB Comprehensive Testing Program (CTP 4).
 Sections include achievement tests in mathematics and reading comprehension.
 The tests are objective and multiple-choice in format.
 In addition, students will be assigned a writing sample on a given topic.
-The CTP 4 will be administered at The Greenwich Country Day School on Saturday, November 12 and Saturday, December 3.
+The CTP 4 will be administered at The Greenwich Country Day School on Saturday, November 11 and Saturday, December 2.
 The test is also administered at other local independent schools.
-Applicants do not have to test at Country Day.
 Regardless of which school serves as the test center, you may request test results be sent to any independent school in the program.

 The best way to answer this question is for you to meet with an Admissions Director to discuss your child.
 Through thoughtful conversation, observation, and consideration, we will be able to best determine the appropriate placement for your child based on his/her age, as well as his/her academic, social, and emotional development.